Oregon State vs. Utah State LA Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 - Oregon State and its opponents have combined to score more than 67.5 points in four of 12 games this season.

-- The combined points per game average of the two teams, 66, is 1.5 points fewer than Saturday's over/under.

-- This contest's over/under is 16.3 points greater than the 51.2 these two squads combine to allow per game this season.
+- The two teams combine to average 66 points per game, 1.5 less than the total in this contest.

-- The Beavers and their opponents score an average of 59.9 points per game, 7.6 fewer than Saturday's total.
+- Beavers games have an average total of 59.9 points this season, 7.6 fewer than Saturday's over/under.

 - The 67.5 over/under in this game is 7.8 points above the 59.7 average total in Aggies games this season.